·

 Instructions

-• Prepare the equipment: Wash your jars, lids, and screw bands in hot, soapy water and rinse well.
-Keep the jars warm until they are ready to be used, in order to prevent them from breaking when filled with hot jam.
-Prepare your water bath canner by filling it halfway with water and bringing it to a simmer.
+• Prepare the equipment.
+Wash the jars, lids, and bands in hot, soapy water.
+Then, rinse them thoroughly and keep the jars warm to prevent cracking with hot jam.
+To prepare your water bath canner, fill it halfway with water and bring it to a simmer.
+Set up your workspace with all the necessary tools for easy access.

 canning supplies laid out on counter.